Initiatives

 The Gault Center’s policy advocacy takes many forms, including educational campaigns, court rule reform, supporting legislative reform, writing letters, leading policy initiatives, and publishing guidance for the youth justice community.
 Successful policy actions require youth defenders to seek broad-based support and develop collaborations across political aisles and partnering with other organizations to support change.

-Here are some examples of the policy advocacy the Gault Center is a part of:
+Here are some examples of the types of policy work the Gault Center has advanced:

 Campaign against indiscriminate shackling of young people